gleam-lang/otp/README.md

 - There is no support for named processes.
 - Actors do not yet support all OTP system messages.
 Unsupported messages are dropped.
-- Supervisors do not yet support different shutdown period per child.
+- Supervisors do not yet support different shutdown periods per child.
 In practice this means that children that are supervisors do not get an unlimited amount of time to shut down, as is expected in Erlang or Elixir.
 - This library has not seen much testing compared to the Erlang OTP